-respect, (2) giving individuals "voice" during encounters, (3) being neutral and transparent in decision making, and (4) conveying trustworthy motives."
-40

-- Integrate these principles in officer training and ongoing supervisory guidance and oversight of officers, as documented in peer-reviewed research.41 - In KU PSO policy and training, treat de-escalation practices as a proactive practice to reduce the likelihood of resorting to use of force rather than merely a step to take after force is used (as the current KU PSO use of force policy appears to require). - Ensure that KU PSO application of procedural justice and de-escalation practices are appropriately adapted to the local KU environment.
+- Establish, as policy, that procedural justice practices are essential to all interactions by KU PSO staff with members of the public. - Make clear in policy and training that procedural justice practices emphasize conveying respect in interpersonal communications by: "(1) treating people with dignity and respect, (2) giving individuals "voice" during encounters, (3) being neutral and transparent in decision making, and (4) conveying trustworthy motives."
+41 - Integrate these principles in officer training and ongoing supervisory guidance and oversight of officers, as documented in peer-reviewed research. - In KU PSO policy and training, treat de-escalation practices as a proactive practice to reduce the likelihood of resorting to use of force rather than merely a step to take after force is used (as the current KU PSO use of force policy appears to require). - Ensure that KU PSO application of procedural justice and de-escalation practices are appropriately adapted to the local KU environment.